 Next up are the feta cheeses in their own juices.
 Air-dried for a couple of days, cubed, and topped with a thin slice of quince-paste secured by a toothpick, you can enjoy them as tapas.

 At Tangier food market fruit and vegetables are always fresh: Vendors know better than risking the wrath of a Moroccan housewife.
 So is the bread baked in traditional ovens and whose whiff gets the last of your pocket change.
-Your bag is full, it’s time to return to the harbor.
+Your bag being full, it’s time to return to the harbor.

 Late in the night, you will lay in bed exhausted but content.
 So much contrast in one day will seem like you had a dream.